mrbid/Minetest-Worldmods/README.md

 - replaced technic cnc with [Improved Technic CNC](https://content.minetest.net/packages/Emojiminetest/technic_cnc_improve/) and made some improvements upon its supported nodelist.
 - significant rework on commodity markets listed items string formatting to ensure a concise, pretty, and still informative item string.
 - modifications to [edit mod](https://github.com/mrbid/Minetest-Worldmods/tree/main/worldmods/edit) to make it safer for use by builders.
+- bones chests in different fun colours, so you can trophy your kills.
+- technic_gen machines that generate cobble

 ## Notes
 To load all these mods at the same time you will need to modify your minetest server:<br>